markusa380/pathfinder-infra/README.md

       - default: `0 23 * * ? *`
     - `steamUser`: Username of the steam user used to download and host the Arma server
     - `steamPassword`: Password of the steam user
+    - `armaServerDiskSizeGiB`: Disk size of the Arma server in GiB
+      - default: 70
   - Note the three outputs:
     - `ServerAddressOutput`
     - `DataBucketNameOutput`